timonkrebs/MFE_Components/README.md

 - Start the mfe-shell: `yarn start:shell`
 - Start the Microfrontend: `yarn start:draw`
 - Open the shell http://localhost:4200
-- Click the profile navigation link to load the remote Microfrontend
+- Click the button to load the remote Microfrontend

 ## Usage